Juhmer-Tena/saorpg_roller/infrastructure/README.md

 ## Deploying the application

-1. Change your working directory to `infrastructure/src/docker`
+1. Change your working directory to the root directory of the repository
 2. Run `docker compose up -d` (or if you're using podman do `podman compose up -d`)

 List of containers that should now be deployed: